MSZ98/Easy-Google-Account-Picker/README.md

 <pre>
  <b>USAGE</b>

- <p color="gray" 1.
-Constructor must be invoked in OnCreate() method of activity
-    otherwise you'll get exception like
-    java.lang.IllegalStateException: LifecycleOwner is attempting to register while current state is RESUMED.
+ 1. Constructor must be invoked in OnCreate() method of activity otherwise you'll get exception like java.lang.IllegalStateException: LifecycleOwner is attempting to register while current state is RESUMED.
-    It should look like this:/>
+    It should look like this:

     <b>GoogleAccountPicker googleAccountPicker = new GoogleAccountPicker(this);</b>